 Choosing the Right PVC Roofing System

 In roofing, your system plays an essential role in the protection of a building.
 Ultraviolet rays, ponding water, and high winds all conspire to compromise a roof prematurely, leading to leaking, damage to the building, costly repairs, and possibly an early tear-off and re-roof.
-Sika Sarnafil responds to these challenges with various PVC roofing system configurations designed to meet the specific needs of any application, regardless of slope or location.
+Sika responds to these challenges with various PVC roofing system configurations designed to meet the specific needs of any application, regardless of slope or location.

 To help you make an informed decision on the PVC roofing option that might be suitable for your project, below are brief descriptions of each of the systems we offer which then will take you to a more detailed system page.